Miami metropolitan area

-South Florida is largely confined to a strip of land between the Atlantic Ocean and Everglades, and Miami's urbanized area is about 100 mi long (north to south) and at most 20 mi east to west; in some areas, its east to west width is only 5 mi.
+The Miami urban corridor is largely confined to a strip of land between the Atlantic Ocean and Everglades, and Miami's urbanized area is about 100 mi long (north to south) and at most 20 mi east to west; in some areas, its east to west width is only 5 mi.
 The Miami metropolitan statistical area is the second-longest urbanized area in the United States behind the New York metropolitan area.
 It was the eighth-most densely populated urbanized area in the United States as of the 2000 census.

-As of the 2020 census, the Miami-Fort Lauderdale urbanized area had a land area of 1244.18 sqmi, with a population of 6,077,522, for a population density of 4884.78 PD/sqmi.
-The Miami metropolitan area also had one urban cluster (UC) as of the 2020 census, which is not part of the Miami urbanized area.
+In the 2020 census, the Miami-Fort Lauderdale urbanized area had a land area of 1244.18 sqmi, with a population of 6,077,522, for a population density of 4884.78 PD/sqmi.
+The Miami metropolitan area had one urban cluster (UC) in the 2020 census, which is not part of the Miami urbanized area.
 The Belle Glade urban cluster had a population of 23,009, area of 7.21 sqmi and population density of 3191.41 PD/sqmi.
 Miami, the largest city in the metropolitan area, had population density of over 10,000/sq mi (more than 3,800/km^{2}) in 2000.
 The Miami Urbanized Area was the fourth-largest urbanized area in the United States in the 2010 census.

-The most notable colleges and universities in the Miami metropolitan area include Barry University, Florida Atlantic University, Florida International University, Nova Southeastern University, St. Thomas University (Florida), and the University of Miami.
+The most notable colleges and universities in the Miami metropolitan area include Barry University, Florida Atlantic University, Florida International University, Nova Southeastern University, St. Thomas University, and the University of Miami.
 The region also has three community colleges, Broward College, Miami Dade College, and Palm Beach State College.
 Some of these institutions, such as Florida International University and Miami Dade College, make up some of the largest institutions of higher learning in the United States.

 Other names

-The Miami metropolitan area is also known as South Florida, SoFlo, SoFla, the Gold Coast, the Tri-County Area, or Greater Miami, and, for U.S. government statistical purposes, the Miami–Fort Lauderdale–West Palm Beach Metropolitan Statistical Area.
+The Miami metropolitan area is also known as the South Florida metropolitan area, Miami/Fort Lauderdale metropolitan area, SoFlo, SoFla, the Gold Coast, the Tri-County Area, or Greater Miami, and, for U.S. government statistical purposes, the Miami–Fort Lauderdale–West Palm Beach Metropolitan Statistical Area.